Buy or Sell Limelight Networks Inc. (LLNW) Stock Now | Don't Try to Be a Top Gun

 Sponsored

-LLNW currently public float of 121.16M and currently shorts hold a 3.41% ratio of that float.
-Today, the average trading volume of LLNW was 1.90M shares.
+The average price from analysts is $6.18, which is $1.35 above the current price.
+LLNW currently public float of 121.20M and currently shorts hold a 2.81% ratio of that float.
+Today, the average trading volume of LLNW was 2.05M shares.

 LLNW’s Market Performance